Saturday, May 20, 2023

 .
 Cut out all of the pattern pieces, except the handles from the Pellon interfacing.

 .
 Cut two handles out of the Pellon interfacing by modifying the handle pattern.
-The handles will be the same length but the width will be only one inch.
+Using the handle pattern, cut one out of Pellon interfacing and then cut this piece's length in half.
+This piece will then be only one inch wide.

 .Iron the fusible interfacing to the back of the main fabric - front and back, two sides and the bottom.